-• Ensure practitioners have the tools to effectively provide judicial and community supervision, mandatory and random drug testing, substance use disorder and mental health treatment, and appropriate incentives and sanctions.
+- Ensure drug court practitioners have the tools to effectively provide judicial and community supervision, mandatory and random drug testing, substance use and mental health disorder treatment, and appropriate incentives and sanctions. - Utilize evidence-based practices and principles that incorporate the NADCP's Adult Drug Court Best Practice Standards and other relevant research.